 Uplifting Experience.
 Professor Saku is encouraged to copy the new strawberry power plant and install it at Hattan, but makes an interesting and useful discovery in the process!

 A Pirate Yule.
 A two-part Christmas story in 2016, developing the life of the pirates after they kidnapped Fred in Fred’s Yuletide escape.
-Turns out to be relevant to book 8, the Princelings of the North, too.
+Part of this appears in Chronicles of Marsh.
+I had to chop it about to get the point of view right.
+The original is from the pirates’ point of view.

 The Thief of the Moon.
-A new 1800 word story on Jemima’s blog in June 2017.
+An 1800 word story on Jemima’s blog in June 2017.
 Features King Fred explaining eclipses to his daughter Jasmine, and Willoughby doing a story.
-Could well be included in Book 9.
+Never made it into the books, as the timing was all wrong (except the eclipse date).